Executive-ready PDF

 Open the demo dashboard →A signed retention receipt is generated when every artifact is deleted.
 The append-only retention log is part of your audit trail.
 Show it to your auditor, don't just tell them.

 Data flow is deliberately short.
 Nothing crosses a region boundary.
-Nothing survives past 24 hours.
+Raw cluster data is gone in 24 hours — scores and trends stay so you can track progress.

 Upload a cluster dump through the browser, or install the ephemera CLI (one command, signed, open source) and point it at your cluster.
 Either way you pick the data region (EU or US) before anything moves.